open-contracting/standard/docs/guidance/map/localization.md

 Whatever you do to localize the OCDS, it’s important to provide clear documentation.
 For example, you could set-up a page on your website with links to the main standard documentation, and details of your localization.

 It’s also important to share updates with the OCDS community, through the [standard-discuss mailing list](https://groups.google.com/a/open-contracting.org/forum/#!forum/standard-discuss) and the [Github issue tracker](https://github.com/open-contracting/standard).
-Without doing this, there is a chance that you might be duplicating work that others have already undertaken, or missing out on insights from other projects work on similar issues.
+Without doing this, there is a chance that you might be duplicating work that others have already undertaken, or missing out on insights from other projects working on similar issues.